robaerd/.emacs.d/README.md

 - add keybindings description for all major and minor modes
 - list all used modes and give brief description about them
 - insert photos or gifs about this config in action
-- usage of compilation datebase for irony
+- usage of compilation database for irony

 ## Requirements